sandialabs/P2MAT/README.md

 The workflow of P2MAT software is shown below with an examples.

 #### Sample SMILEs
-The following sample SMILEs are given for testing perpose.
+The following sample SMILEs are given for testing purpose.

 ```chem
 C1=CC=C(C=C1)OCC#CC#CCOC2=CC=CC=C2